-It’s time to bust out the calculators – because we’re about to get all mathematical and shit.
+It’s time to bust out the calculators – because we’re about to get all mathematical.
 It’s well understood that ceramic coatings are exceptional products for protecting a cars paint surface.
 But what is the true cost involved in the prep, apply, and care for these products designed to provide superior paint protection?

 Well, that’s a hard question to answer.
 There are different types of ceramic coating products, ranging from professional ceramic coating products installed by expert detailers to DIY-Nano ceramic coatings kits.
 Some cars require a lot of prep work including paint correction to the clear coat in some cases, which also impacts the overall cost.